Libraries & toolchains

 # source ./python_environment/bin/activate

-# Ensure you have installed PyTorch for the correct GPUs.
+# - ensure you have installed PyTorch for the correct GPUs.

 # Ensure we don't have deepspeed already.
 Indeed it is a common error to first